 Written by: Charles Soule

 The opening of Charles Soule’s story shows that tomorrow is a big day.
 For starters it’s Robbie’s birthday.
 As he enters the Lampwick Bar, owner Will Williams greets him by asking what his birthday wish will be for.
 As locations for stories go, I feel this works once you realize what’s to come.
 Personally I don’t think the bar was set too low, where else can you imagine running into such a diverse cast.
 A struggling band with a love triangle developing, Robbie’s passed out dad and a lost pregnant couple all end up in the Lampwick just in time for some spirited arrivals.

-Of course Robbie isn’t the only one who today is a special one for.
+Of course Robbie isn’t the only one who the day is a special one for.
 We get images of a Paris delivery room as a new human emerges.
 And the mysterious pregnant couple, whose GPS bought them to the Lampwick instead of the Lamplighters Bar, seem like their baby is due soon too.
 But none of these births are as life changing as the sudden appearance of a genie.
-Correction, eight billion genies - one for each person on Earth.
+Correction, eight billion genies – one for each person on Earth.

 The genies seem to offer their gift as both a challenge and a caution.
 They offer each individual only one wish, with an added note that this is a you get what you “really” mean scenario.
 Given that they look like an updated version of the Family Circus character “Not Me”, I don’t feel they have much concern for how everyone uses their wish.
 Will was wise enough to anticipate the chaos a wish can unleash.
 His unselfish act may ultimately be what saves all mankind.